-This 2022 Disaster and Hurricane Guide provides information that could save your life or the lives of your loved ones.
-I encourage you to take the time to look over the information provided in this guide to help you be prepared and informed during this hurricane season and throughout the year.
-Know your vulnerabilities and what actions you should take to prepare for an emergency, and most importantly, stay informed on conditions in our area.
+Please take a few minutes to review this year's Disaster and Hurricane Guide.
+The information provided could save your life or the lives of your loved ones.
+It is essential to know your vulnerabilities and what actions you should take to prepare for an emergency.
+Stay informed on conditions in our area by following RELIABLE information sources to help you make informed decisions.
 Preparedness is the key to protecting your family and property.

-If you or a loved one will need transportation to safety during an emergency event, register NOW for S.T.E.A.R.
-(State of Texas Emergency Assistance Registry) by dialing 2-1-1.
-You are not obliqated, but you are prepared if transportation is needed.
+If you or a loved one will need transportation to safety during an emergency event, register NOW for S.T.E.A.R (State of Texas Emergency Assistance Registry) by dialing 2-1-1.
+You are not obliquted, but you are prepared if transportation is needed.

-Be Prepared and Stay Safe!
+Be Prepared and Stay Safe Brazoria County!